eknathdj/terra-works/README.md

-##DevOps Concept###
+## DevOps Concepts

-Tweaking on different devops concepts from fundamental to experience.
+- Tweaking on different devops concepts from fundamental to experience.